 First, the financial crisis of 2008 left many in need of low-cost investment options, which robo-advisors provided.
 The financial crisis also caused the public to lose faith in Wall Street.
 The public perceived robo-advisors as a disruptor in the industry and as having less connection to Wall Street, which the public blamed for the financial crisis.
 Finally, millennials, who had grown up with technology, had recently begun entering the workforce.
 These millennials felt more comfortable with technology than their older counterparts.
 They were starting to have money to invest, though not nearly enough to meet the minimums required by the standard human advisor.
 This convergence of events made it the perfect time for robo-advisors to flourish.

 Since Betterment began offering investors access to robo-advisors in 2010, the industry has exploded.
-Investors now have over 100 options for robo-advisors and assets under management (AUM) continue to rise.
+Investors now have over 100 options for robo-advisors, and assets under management (AUM) continue to rise.
 By 2015, robo-advisor AUM had reached $47.3 billion.
-By the end of 2016, AUM had more than doubled, reaching $98.5 billion.
+By 2017, AUM had more than doubled, reaching $98.5 billion.
 And the numbers only continue to rise.
 By the end of 2022, estimates show AUM reaching $4 trillion.

 The difference between 1% and a fraction of 1% may not sound big enough to disrupt an entire industry, but the long-term gap between these two may be more significant than you think.
-What’s important to consider when comparing fees is how their impact can multiply over time.
-The more you pay in fees, the less you have invested, and the harder it is to compound your money.
+When comparing fees, what’s important to consider is how their impact can multiply over time.
+The more you pay in fees, the less you have invested, and the harder to compound your money.
 Let’s look at an example to highlight just how enormous the impact of fees can be.

 Let’s say you invest $25,000 when you’re thirty-five.
-You plan to use this money for retirement when you’re 65, which means you leave it invested for 30 years.
-If your average annual rate of return is 7%, and you pay an annual 1% fee, you’ll end up paying $49,537 in fees on a portfolio with a final value (after expenses) of $140,770.
+You plan to use this money for retirement when you’re 65, leaving it invested for 30 years.
+If your average annual rate of return is 7%, and you pay an annual 1% fee, you’ll pay $49,537 in fees on a portfolio with a final value (after expenses) of $140,770.
 This comes out to a 26% reduction in the value of your portfolio due to fees.

-As you can see, small differences in fees can have significant implications for your portfolio’s long-term health.
-The question now becomes, do human advisors add enough value to offset the cost of their fees?
+As you can see, minor differences in fees can have significant implications for your portfolio’s long-term health.
+The question now becomes, do human advisors add enough value to offset the cost of their expenses?

-Though this question sounds simple enough, part of the problem lies in lumping all robo-advisors and all human advisors together.
+Though this question sounds simple enough, part of the problem lies in lumping all robo-advisors and human advisors together.
 Some human advisors who actively manage portfolios have a terrible track record, while others have a track record that considerably outperforms the market.
 Similarly, not all robo-advisors have the same performance track record.
-Therefore, though you’ll find plenty of claims supporting one argument or the other, it’s impossible to draw a conclusion that applies across the board.
+Therefore, though you’ll find plenty of claims supporting one argument, it’s impossible to draw a conclusion that applies across the board.

-That being said, one area that often impacts performance more than many investors realize, is the level of human interaction.
+One area that often impacts performance more than many investors realize is the level of human interaction.

 A human financial advisor may provide more value to clients than simply picking investments.
-Arguably, one of the most valuable characteristics of financial advisors is that they help clients handle one of the riskiest aspects of investing: emotion.
+One of the most valuable characteristics of financial advisors is that they help clients handle one of the riskiest aspects of investing: emotion.
 For example, during a downturn or time of high market volatility, investors may feel the desire to remove themselves from the market altogether.
-While this makes sense on an emotional level, it often leads to investors selling when prices are low and buying when prices are high, which is the opposite of a successful investing strategy.
-As demonstrated in ETF fund flows, going against the crowd is often the best bet.
+While this makes sense emotionally, it often leads to investors selling when prices are low and buying when prices are high, which is the opposite of a successful investing strategy.
+ETF fund flows data shows that going against the crowd is often the best bet.

 When investors feel tempted to make emotion-based investing decisions, having a trusted financial advisor they can talk to may mean the difference between making a sound investment decision or an emotion-based decision that negatively impacts their portfolio.

 While it’s becoming increasingly common for robo-advisors to provide clients with the ability to speak with a person and ask specific questions, this rarely provides the same personal connection as an ongoing relationship with a human advisor.
-It’s often the quality of this relationship that creates enough trust for a client to listen to the advisor’s advice and avoid making detrimental emotional decisions.
+The quality of this relationship often creates enough trust for a client to listen to the advisor’s advice and avoid making bad emotional decisions.

-Another reason robo-advisors have become so popular is that they give even the most novice investors the ability to diversify their portfolio, regardless of their level of capital.
+Another reason robo-advisors have become so popular is that they give even the most novice investors the ability to diversify their portfolios, regardless of their level of capital.

 Diversification is one of the most basic rules of investing since it helps minimize risk.
 The problem is that diversification through individual stocks is expensive.
 A single share of a company may be tens, hundreds, or even thousands of dollars.

-Even if you have the funds available to create a diversified portfolio by purchasing individual stocks, you still need the knowledge and experience to pick equities diversified across sectors, geographic locations, market cap, etc. But funds allow anyone to create a more diversified portfolio, regardless of available capital and level of experience.
+Even if you have the funds available to create a diversified portfolio by purchasing individual stocks, you still need the knowledge and experience to pick equities diversified across sectors, geographic locations, market cap, etc. But funds allow anyone to create a more diversified portfolio, regardless of available capital and experience level.
 The type of fund most robo-advisors use is the ETF.

-An ETF is traded on an exchange, just like stock, but it is made up of a collection of securities.
+An ETF is traded on an exchange, just like stock, but it comprises a collection of securities.
 When you purchase one share of an ETF, you’re typically investing in hundreds of different stocks.
 Any investor may find an ETF to be a valuable investment, but the target customer of most robo-advisors may find them especially appealing.

 But robo-advisors’ reliance on ETFs is a double-edged sword.

 ETFs have been at the heart of robo-advisors’ success, but reliance on ETFs means robo-advisors lack many other investment choices.
-Robo-advisors offer investors access to a large number of securities through ETFs, but this is not the same as direct access to an individual stock.
-While some exceptions exist, in general, robo-advisors have few options for individual securities.
-This focus on ETFs is not innately good or bad but instead depends on your investing goals.
+Robo-advisors offer investors access to many securities through ETFs, but this is not the same as direct access to an individual stock.
+While some exceptions exist, robo-advisors have few options for individual securities.
+This focus on ETFs is not innately good or bad but depends on your investing goals.
 If you’re interested in expanding your portfolio beyond ETFs, you may have difficulty doing so with a robo-advisor.

 Human financial advisors typically make their money by charging a percent of AUM.
 Therefore, the higher the AUM, the more the advisor makes.
 Many financial advisors have minimum investment requirements of hundreds of thousands or even millions of dollars.
 While this may sound excessive, let’s consider the math.

 Let’s say you invest $10,000.
-If an advisor charges a 1% fee, the advisor makes $100 a year in managing your portfolio.
-This management includes ongoing portfolio management, in-person meetings, ongoing correspondence, etc. If the advisor wanted to make $50,000, she would need to have 500 clients.
-Consistently managing the portfolios and relationships of this many clients simply isn’t feasible.
-And that number would only cover her salary, not any of the overhead expenses that come with running a business.
+If an advisor charges a 1% fee, the advisor makes $100 a year managing your portfolio.
+This includes ongoing portfolio management, in-person meetings, ongoing correspondence, etc. If the advisor wanted to make $50,000, she would need 500 clients.
+Consistently managing the portfolios and relationships of this many clients isn’t feasible.
+And that number would only cover her salary, not any of the overhead expenses.

 As you can see, the financial model for human financial advisors is reliant upon high-net-worth clients.
 So how do robo-advisors make money?

-Robo-advisors also make money by collecting a percent of AUM, but robo-advisors can offer a far lower fee with far lower minimum investment requirements since they can handle so many more customers.
+Robo-advisors also make money by collecting a percentage of AUM.
+Still, robo-advisors can offer a far lower fee with far lower minimum investment requirements since they can handle so many more customers.
 The majority of the services provided by a robo-advisor are automated, and since most of the business occurs online, the overhead expenses are lower.

-The first is that the larger institutions, who had the resources to integrate more technology into the customer experience, were often large, established organizations.
-The size of these organizations meant they often lacked the nimbleness to experiment with newer technology.
+First, the larger institutions, which had the resources to integrate more technology into the customer experience, were often enormous, established organizations.
+The size of these organizations meant they often lacked the skill to experiment with newer technology.

 Robo-advisors also automagically rebalance portfolios.
-Rebalancing is the ongoing process of making sure a portfolio maintains an appropriate asset allocation.
+Rebalancing is the ongoing process of ensuring a portfolio maintains an appropriate asset allocation.
 Why is this important?

 Again, this process requires slightly more financial knowledge than the average person may have but is easily automated.
 Making it another ideal tool for robo-advisors.

-As we’ve seen, robo-advisors aren’t right for everyone, which raises the question, who is and isn’t a good fit for robo-advisors.
+As we’ve seen, robo-advisors aren’t suitable for everyone, which raises the question of who is and isn’t a good fit for robo-advisors.

 Robo-advisors are one of the three main investing options.
 The other two are self-management and working with a human financial advisor.
 There are a few key things to consider if you’re trying to decide which is best for you.